-Two abandoned facilities are located on the banks of Bayou Creek and Little Bayou Creek outside the PGDP security fence, downstream of all plant activity.
-Little Bayou Creek consisted of a small building with water quality monitoring equipment.
-The wall and roof of the Bayou Creek monitoring station have been removed leaving only the concrete floor.
-There were mercury-filled manometers in the facilities for water flow measurements.
-During high water flow, the mercury was forced from the manometers.
+Two abandoned water quality monitoring stations are located on the banks of Bayou Creek and Little Bayou Creek outside the PGDP security fence, downstream of all plant activity.
+There were mercury-filled manometers in the stations for water flow measurements.
+During high water flow, the mercury was released from the manometers.
 The spilled mercury seeped through the cracks in the concrete floors of the facilities and into the soil underneath.
-The potential for release from these facilities comes from the infiltration of water into the contaminated soil under the concrete floors.
-Any further releases from these facilities would enter Bayou Creek and Little Bayou Creek directly.
-(These areas also are SWMUs.
-See the Specific Conditions Section of this BMP Plan for SWMU BMPs.)
+The station on Bayou Creek was removed to slab in the mid-1990s.
+The station on Little Bayou Creek remains standing.
+(The station on Bayou Creek is a SWMU and is subject to SWMU BMPs.
+In the spring 2014, WKWMA inadvertently broke the concrete for the Bayou Creek station and moved the concrete about 10-15 ft from the original location.)

 Water Quality Monitoring Station BMPs.
-These facilities will be inspected at least annually to ensure the concrete floor cracks remain sealed to prevent water entry.
+The Little Bayou Creek station is inspected at least annually to ensure the concrete floor cracks remain sealed.
 The cracks in the floor of the facility were sealed to prevent further infiltration and to prevent entry of water that would facilitate transfer of the mercury from the soil under the concrete floors into the environment.